JacquesSmuts/Android-Edge-Cases/README.md

 # Android-Edge-Cases
 This is just a list of all those edge cases I run into and don't think about until it crashes

+### Notifications
+- Push Notifications are different from Android 8.0 onwards.
+Test older and newer versions.